streamlink/streamlink-twitch-gui-wiki/Installation.md

     Note: Check out [AppImageLauncher][appimagelauncher], which automates the setup and system integration of AppImages.
 AppImageLauncher may also be available via your distro's package management.
     </details>

-    Download the AppImage which is matching your system's architecture from the [Github releases page][streamlink-twitch-gui-releases] and optionally compare checksums.
+    Download the AppImage which matches your system's architecture from the [Github releases page][streamlink-twitch-gui-releases] and optionally compare checksums.

     ```bash
     # make AppImage file executable